eiskarlsson/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 1. Run the commands below in the same Visual Studio Code terminal.

     ``` title=""
-    azd env set AZURE_LOCATION francecentral -e AITOUR --no-prompt
+    azd env set AZURE_LOCATION francecentral -e LIMBODATINGCHAT --no-prompt
     ```
     ``` title=""
-    azd env refresh -e AITOUR
+    azd env refresh -e LIMBODATINGCHAT
     ```

     (Press ENTER to select the default Azure subscription presented).

 2. Verify the environment variables were refreshed.

-    The above commands will have created a `.azure/AITOUR/.env` file in your GitHub Codespaces environment with all the configuration information we will need to build our app.
+    The above commands will have created a `.azure/LIMBODATINGCHAT/.env` file in your GitHub Codespaces environment with all the configuration information we will need to build our app.
 You can open the file from the VS Code file explorer **or** you can run the command below to view the values in the terminal:

     ``` title=""
     azd env get-values